navidre/new_grokking_to_leetcode/README.md

 # Mapping the new Grokking Coding Interview Patterns course to LeetCode

 ## Personalized Mock Interview
+You can use this custom GPT to do a sample interview.

 🚀 **[Start Your Mock Interview Now!](https://chat.openai.com/g/g-ngDadz7qM-mock-interviewer)** - Improve your interview skills with personalized AI feedback! 🤖 (Requires ChatGPT Plus)

+## Personalized Interview Mentor
+This custom GPT is useful to teach you about different concepts.

+🚀 **[Software Interview Mentor](https://chat.openai.com/g/g-n76b8bWJo-software-interview-mentor)** - Learn about different concepts! 🤖 (Requires ChatGPT Plus)

+Some sample tutorial materials generated using this custom GPT are available here: [Tutorials](https://navidre.github.io/new_grokking_to_leetcode/tutorial/)

 ## Repository Information